Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to contrast families who took part in the Strong African American Families Program (SAAF) with control families.
-The eight county units were randomly assigned to either the control or the SAAF condition.
+The purpose of the study was to contrast families who took part in the Strong African American Families Program (SAAF) with control families.
+Randomization occurred at the county level.
+Participants were eight county units randomly assigned to either the control or the SAAF condition.
 Measures utilized include the Racial Socialization Scale and the Parental Communication About Sex Scale.
-Results indicate that families who participated in SAAF experienced greater changes from pretest to posttest in regulated, communicative parenting and youth protective factors compared with control-group families.
-Limitations include fathers rarely participated in the prevention program even though they were invited to do so, generalizability to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds, and length of follow-up.
+Results indicate that families who participated in SAAF experienced greater changes from pretest to posttest in regulated, communicative parenting, and youth protective factors compared with control-group families.
+Limitations include that fathers rarely participated in the prevention program even though they were invited to do so, concerns about lack of generalizability to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds, and the length of follow-up.

 Length of controlled postintervention follow-up: 3 months.